shehancaldera/multihusky_simulator/README.md

 # Multi Husky Simulator Package
 Simulating multiple Clearpath Robotics Husky robots in a Gazebo world uisng different namespaces.
-Namespacing allows us to multiply the instances of publishing ROS messages over the same topics.
+Namespacing allows us to multiply the instances of publishing ROS messages over the same topics at the same time.

 Major work is based on original husky tutorials found at http://wiki.ros.org/Robots/Husky.